ssdevopsacademy/colombia_dcc/jhonbedoyaLab/README.md

 - <del>B. Gitflow and Trunk-based development </del>
 - C. Git Master and Trunk-based development
 - D. Git-tree flow & gitflow

+## How to solve a merge conflict

+- If we have a merge conflict git don't merge we ned manual confirmation for the changes.
+-